-Warm beverages (coffee, tea, & hot chocolate) as well as soup will be available at each of the two listed warming stations.
+Warm beverages (coffee, tea, & hot chocolate) will be available at each of the two listed warming stations.
 Lunch is included in the cost of your Klondike fee and will be served at Doey Center.
-Lunch will be served in 3 different blocks.
+Lunch will be served in 2 different blocks.
 Your patrol will be assigned a lunch block by the Klondike staff which will be listed on your patrol score card.
-When you notice your lunch time block is approaching, please leave the APP-alachian trail and report to Doey for Lunch.
+When you notice your lunch time block is approaching, please leave the Abominable snow race and report to Doey for Lunch.
 Menu will be announced at a later date.